dominikb/dominikb.dev/content/til/rails-models-has-many-relation-ids/index.md

 ---
-title: 'About automatically generated methods for has_many relations'
+title: 'About generated methods for has_many relations'
 tags: ["rails", "ruby",]
 published: true
 date: '2022-03-04'